 Side View of Willis Tower with "The Ledge" boxes

-By lying themselves across the floor of one of the Ledge boxes, visitors have an unobstructed view of the Wacker Drive entrance 103 stories below and are reminded of the extreme height of the tower by the dozens of rooftops visible beneath them.
-No other observation deck in America offers a similar experience at such an astounding height.
+By lying across the floor of one of the Ledge boxes, visitors have an unobstructed view of the Wacker Drive entrance 103 stories below.
+They are reminded of the extreme height of the tower by the dozens of rooftops visible beneath them.

 View through the floor of a "Ledge" box